aetherwingz/TRIGGER/README.md

 # TRIGGER

-**This is no longer actively maintained, you may still submit issues and PRs though.
+**This is no longer actively maintained due to time limitations, you may still submit issues and PRs though.
 I may also update this to the latest minestom version at request.**

 TRIGGER provides easy to use area-based triggers for minestom that you can tailor to your use case.